migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 , which evalues to $$T$$
 and thus $$\rho$$ is called a _satisfying_ assignment of the variables in $$\phi$$.
 If no such $$\rho$$ exists, then $$\phi$$ would be called _unsatisfiable_.

-The vast majority of SAT solvers actually take as input a [_conjunctive normal form (CNF)_ boolean formula](https://en.wikipedia.org/wiki/Conjunctive_normal_form) which is interchangeable with a regular boolean formula, for ease of representation.
+The vast majority of SAT solvers actually take a [_conjunctive normal form (CNF)_ boolean formula](https://en.wikipedia.org/wiki/Conjunctive_normal_form) as input, which is interchangeable with a regular boolean formula, for ease of representation.
 A CNF formula is subject to several rules:
 - A CNF formula only contains the operators AND ($$\land$$), OR ($$\lor$$), NOT ($$\neg$$), and parentheses.
 - A CNF formula consists of a conjunction of clauses, which are in turn a disjunction of literals.
 - A literal is either a variable, negated or not: $$x_1$$ and $$\neg x_2$$ are both valid literals.